ainnes84/Iris_Dataset/README.md

 ## Install

-You'll need to have Python 3 in order to run this project and the follwing Python libraries installed:
+You'll need to have Python 3 in order to run this project and the following Python libraries installed:
 * Pandas
 * Seaborn
 * Matplotlib
+* Pygal

 ### Files

 Iris Data Visualizations.ipynb - Main file that looks through all the data using Pandas Iris.csv - The data in csv format.
+SVG Files: Charts from using Pygal

 ### Kaggle Notebook Page

 https://www.kaggle.com/ainnes84/iris-data/notebook
+Note: There is no pygal charts in kaggle as kaggle does not support pygal.
+I have however added them into this github post to show some of my knowledge using pygal with Python.

 ### Data